These museums in Singapore feature rare masterpieces, historical artefacts, thought-provoking paintings and cultural relics.

 1. National Gallery Singapore

 When the National Gallery opened, it made a major impact on the art world.
 It houses the largest public collection of Singaporean and Southeast Asian art in the world!
 The building alone is breathtaking and the facilities are state-of-the-art.
-It’s home to some amazing restaurants and, perhaps most importantly, the stories from within are a reflection of Singapore’s history, values and vision.
+It’s home to some amazing restaurants.
+And most importantly, the stories from within are a reflection of Singapore’s history, values and vision.
 Head to the rooftop garden or rooftop bar Smoke & Mirrors for some a-maze-ing fun!

 National Gallery Singapore, 1 St. Andrew’s Road, Singapore 178957